 There are several ways that this is done:

-- Social Media – One of the ‘big daddies’ of marketing, social media marketing creates an online presence by getting likes and shares through various platforms.
-Everything from Instagram to Pinterest to Facebook, social media marketing ensures products are seen everywhere.
+Social Media – One of the ‘big daddies’ of marketing, social media marketing creates an online presence by getting likes and shares through various platforms.
+From Instagram to Pinterest to Facebook, social media marketing ensures products are seen everywhere.

-- Search Engine Optimisation (SEO) Marketing – We’ll call this the backbone of digital marketing.
-SEO helps to get more traffic to websites through high rankings on search engines.
+Search Engine Optimisation (SEO) Marketing – We’ll call this the backbone of digital marketing.
+SEO helps get more website traffic through high rankings on search engines.

 These are just some of the many avenues digital marketing officers take.

 - Pay-per-click advertising